FDT2k/redux-persist-dumbfile-storage/README.md

 # redux-persist-dumb-storage

   Dumb storage engine, write state to file, read state from file.
-That's it.
+But composable.

+## usage